 There's nothing quite like bacon jam.
 Let's be real this is the edible form of crack.
 It's sweet and salty goodness comes from slowly rendering bacon and then cooking it down with brown sugar, caramelized onions, and red wine vinegar until a thick and chunky jam develops.
 Add some fresh ricotta, nutty parmesan and crispy brussels sprouts and you've got one serious sandwich on your hands.

 - 1/2 cup brown sugar

 Begin by making the bacon jam.
-In a medium sized sautee pan, cook the bacon over medium heat until the fat has rendered out and the bacon is crisp.
+In a medium-sized saute pan, cook the bacon over medium heat until the fat has rendered out and the bacon is crisp.

-Remove cooked bacon whilst leaving bacon grease in pan.
-Add onions and sautee until caramelized.
+Remove cooked bacon while leaving the bacon grease in pan.
+Add onions and saute until caramelized.

 Sear brussels sprouts.
 Add bacon grease to a hot pan and add the halved, de-stemmed brussels sprouts.
 Cover and let the sprouts sear on the outside.
 After a few minutes, once they're browned on the outside, and becoming soft in the middle, give them a stir and let the rounded side get some of that browning action.
 Remove from heat and set aside.